mollie/WooCommerce/mollie-payments-for-woocommerce/readme.txt

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 5.0.7 - 04-12-2018 =

+* Fix - Bancontact payments don't return a name as part of IBAN details (in Mollie API), so in that case use the WooCommerce name
+* Fix - WooCommerce 2.6 and older: use get_country instead of get_billing_country
+* Fix - Remove calls to delete payment mode, renewal payments can't use a different mode anyway, mandates aren't shared between modes
+* Fix - Subscription renewal payments: if subscription does not contain the payment mode, try getting it from the parent order
+* Fix - For shipping details use !empty() instead of isset
+* Fix - Further improve restore_mollie_customer_id so it catches more edge-cases (and rename to restore_mollie_customer_id_and_mandate)
+* Fix - Remove delete meta calls for meta that wasn't used anywhere (_mollie_card_4_digits)

 = 5.0.6 - 23-11-2018 =